-In this whitepaper we will take you deep into Oracle Content and Experience Cloud features and how easily we can integrate other PaaS offerings like Process Cloud Service (PCS), Integration Cloud Service (ICS) to surface the data from back-end systems and SaaS applications.
+In thIs this whitepaper we will take you deep into Oracle Content and Experience Cloud features, including Oracle Content Management, and demonstrate how easily we can integrate other PaaS offerings like Process Cloud Service (PCS), Integration Cloud Service (ICS) to surface the data from back-end systems and SaaS applications.

 Oracle CONTENT and EXperience – a perfect combo

 With the rapid increase of content generation across the enterprises, it’s important to understand, not only on how to store and manage the content, but also on how to surface it by creating engagement websites.
 How easily one can build a website by using relevant content and customize them without much IT help.

 Oracle Content and Experience cloud is a perfect combination for any enterprise to achieve omni-channel digital content management and experiences.
 It’s a cloud-based content hub which can store and manage business documents, transactional content, marketing assets, digital media (photos and videos).
 Easily configurable share and sync capabilities with enterprise wide social collaboration on the content.

 Omni-Channel Content Management helps with full content life-cycle including Custom Properties (Metadata), share, review, conversations, workflow and publishing.
 Omni-Channel experience supports in providing contextual content on various channels such as mobile devices, tablets and desktops.
 Oracle Content and Experience cloud provides build tools for anyone to build and customize the contextual websites with ease, while it supports developers with content APIs and SDKs to build and surface the websites on any channel.